rawjrk/rawjrk/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning React.
 [Oh, Really?](https://github.com/MoonHighway/learning-react)
-- _... and I'm looking forward to learn TypeScript in the nearest future_
 - 📫 You can reach me at rodjer7777@gmail.com
 - ⚡ Fun fact: F.U.N. is strongly prohibited!